hashkat/hashkat/docs/installation.md

     `ls`

-1. You will need to install the 'CMake' package on to your computer to build ***#k@***.
-You can install this package to your computer using 'Homebrew'.
-To install 'Homebrew' to your computer, simply type in the command:
+1. You will need to install the [CMake](http://www.cmake.org/) package on to your computer to build ***#k@***.
+You can install this package to your computer using [Homebrew](http://brew.sh/).
+To install Homebrew to your computer, simply type in the command:

     `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

     A prompt may appear asking you if you'd like to install the 'command line developer tools'.
 Click 'Install' and agree to the licensing agreement to install these tools.
-Once these tools have been installed, you can continue installing 'Homebrew' by pressing **return**.
+Once these tools have been installed, you can continue installing Homebrew by pressing **return**.

-1. With 'Homebrew' installed, you an install the 'CMake' package by typing in the command:
+1. With Homebrew installed, you an install the CMake package by typing in the command:

     `brew install cmake`